vllm-project/vllm/docs/source/models/supported_models.rst

 .. important::
   Some model architectures support both generation and embedding tasks.
-  In this case, you have to pass :code:`--task embed` to run the model in embedding mode.
+  In this case, you have to pass :code:`--task embedding` to run the model in embedding mode.

 Reward Modeling
 ---------------